Gazzo (producer): 2018–present

 In 2018, Gazzo began to transition from an electronic artist to a producer/writer, as he stopped touring and began writing and producing for other artists.
 Gazzo's latest release, a remix of "Six Feet Under" by Billie Eilish, quickly collected millions of streams.

-As of late, Gazzo has produced tracks for various artists including desiigner, CADE, Lindsay Stirling, Skylar Stecker, Sammy Adams, and Yoe Mase & Maejor.
+As of late, Gazzo has produced tracks for various artists including desiigner, CADE, Lindsey Stirling, Skylar Stecker, Sammy Adams, and Yoe Mase & Maejor.
 Since then, Gazzo has also developed new acts including sad alex, aja9, Aidan Alexander, and Emily Vaughn.

 In 2018, Yoe Mase's album Soldier hit #18 album on iTunes Alternative charts.

 In 2019 Aja9's singles "Treat YoSelf" and "Heart Won't Beat" were both top ten on Radio Disney charts.
 He also partnered with Red Bull's publishing division 'Toro Rosso Tracks', and signed artist sad alex for production.

 In 2019 and 2020, Gazzo did a campaign with Orange Theory Fitness, where he produced a few dozen songs for their 'Year In Review Campaign'.